 HOW DO YOU MAKE ATCHARA?

 There are two ways to make it depending on your purpose.

 1st If you make Atchara for gift giving, and for longer shelf life, you have to cook all of the ingredients together with the vinegar mixed with sugar.

-2nd If you make it for daily consumption, you can cook the vinegar mixture and jut pour it onto the ingredients.
+2nd If you make it for daily consumption, you can cook the vinegar mixture and just pour it onto the ingredients.
 For me, I usually use the first step.

 3rd Coat shredded Papaya with salt and squeeze out excess juice and don’t wash anymore to keep the authentic taste of the unripe Papaya.

 4th Ginger is a must.
-Some recipe skip the Ginger altogether.
-I highly recommend not to skip the ginger since it brings tang your Atchara.
+Some recipes skip the Ginger altogether.
+I highly recommend not skipping the ginger since it brings tang to your Atchara.

 HOW TO STORE ATCHARA?